-Kim Kardashian And Calum Best’s Fling Revealed As It Emerges Step-Brother Brody Jenner Pimped Her!
+Kim Kardashian And Calum Best’s Rumored Fling Revealed As It Emerges Stepbrother Brody Jenner Pimped Her

-Reports indicate that Kim Kardashian and Calum Best were in a secret relationship many years before they both gained fame, fortune, and notoriety.
-Sources say that Kim Kardashian and Calum’s fling occurred when Kim was in grade five!
+Reports claim that Kim Kardashian and Calum Best were in a secret relationship many years before they both gained fame, fortune, and notoriety.
+Sources say that Kim Kardashian and Calum’s fling occurred when Kim was in grade 5!
 Then, they were both residents of Miami.

-Calum was introduced to the most famous member of the Kardashian clan by Kim’s step-brother, Brody Jenner.
-This was years before she married a music producer Damon Thomas at 19 and over a decade before a sex tape with Ray J made her famous.
+Calum was reportedly introduced to the most famous member of the Kardashian clan by Kim’s stepbrother, Brody Jenner.
+This was years before she married a music producer, Damon Thomas, at 19 and over a decade before a sex tape with Ray J made her famous.

 Incidentally, Calum and Ray J were housemates on Celebrity Big Brother.
 Ray J is said to have been fully aware of the relationship between the two.
 However, Ray J never got to discuss Calum’s relationship with Kim on the show’s current season since he left the house after a prolonged toothache.

-In the course of the relationship, Kim and Calum reportedly used to hang out together a lot.
+In the course of the rumored relationship, Kim and Calum reportedly used to hang out together a lot.
 This was especially so following the death of Kim’s father when she and her friends would hang out at the Malibu home of Bruce Jenner.
 As they were both offspring of fathers with high profiles, they belonged to the same social circles and were part of a Hollywood clique

 Even after Kim and Calum split, the CBB housemate is said to have remained close friends with Brody.
 Calum Best is said to keep in touch with Kim whenever he travels to the United States.
 But after the revelations, Kim has denied being in a relationship with Calum.

 “The story is false.
-They never dated however, he was in her 5th grade class,” Kim’s representative said after Kim Kardashian and Calum’s fling was revealed.
+They never dated however, he was in her 5th grade class,” Kim’s representative said after Kim Kardashian and Calum’s rumored fling was revealed.

-Calum, who is the son of soccer legend George Best, has been linked with various famous women in the past including Lindsay Lohan, Bianca Gascoigne and Sarah Harding of Girls Aloud.
+Calum, who is the son of soccer legend George Best, has been linked with various famous women in the past including Lindsay Lohan, Bianca Gascoigne, and Sarah Harding of Girls Aloud.

 Today , like everyday I think about and miss u more than ever .
 Rip dad Nov 25 , 2005. #bestie